 |Effect of quality safeguards on the PEAP study||Consider replicating PEAP evaluation by non-stakeholders.|

 About this post: This post is based on my notes from the 1st Model/Experimental Schools conference in Thessaloniki, and it was written shortly after the event in May 2013.
-The post was last updated in June 2020, at which time it was re-formatted, but no changes have been made to its content.
+The post was updated in June 2022, at which time it was re-formatted, and the notes were added, but no substantive changes have been made to its content.